ladobarnovi/ravel-vst/README.md

 four lanes' parameters exist from the moment the plugin loads, and a column that vanished and reappeared as the lane count changed would shuffle everything to its right each time.

-The two Offsets never cross: the CC tab's Offset shifts the Mix CC, and a lane's Offset shifts only that lane's tap, so one lane can be recentred without moving the rest.
+The two Offsets never cross — the CC tab's Offset moves the Mix CC, a lane's Offset moves only that lane's tap, so one lane can be recentred without touching the rest — but they are not the same operation.
+The Mix CC's Offset **adds**: it lifts the fold, and the top of the range clamps.
+A lane's Offset **raises that tap's floor**, and the step value then spans whatever is left above it — at Offset 50 % a step at 50 % is half of the remaining half, so the tap lands on 75 %, while a step at 100 % still reaches 100 %.
+Adding there would push every step above the Offset into the same clamped ceiling and flatten the top of the pattern; scaling into the headroom keeps the whole shape, compressed.
 Inactive steps latch the previous level rather than dropping to zero.
 All CC streams share the global **Slew**.

 ### Pattern actions